 All over the country, homes are selling like crazy.
-They're being snatched up as soon as they go on the market, and homebuyers are willing to pay more to get the home they want.
+They're being snatched up as soon as they go on the market, and home buyers are willing to pay more to get the home they want.
 In fact, you can probably name several friends who are looking to buy a home in the next few months.

 If you have any debt, your focus right now is to pay it off.
-Current statistics show the average American household has more than $15,000 in credit card debt, shells out 8–11% of their income for car payments, and owes more than $32,000 in student loans.
-Add the average monthly mortgage payment of more than $1,000, and you've got a recipe for bankruptcy.
-If you want to buy a home and have peace of mind, pay off your debt before you take the next step toward homeownership.
+Statistics show the median American household has more than $16,000 in credit card debt, the average auto loan exceeds $30,000, and the median student loan debt is more than $49,000.
+Add in the average monthly mortgage payment for an average $173,000 mortgage debt, and you've got a recipe for bankruptcy.(1) If you want to buy a home and have peace of mind, pay off your debt before you take the next step toward homeownership.

-2. You’re Not Prepared for the Unexpected
+2. Prepare for the unexpected.